Hammond organ: Transistor organs

 In the 1960s, Hammond began to manufacture transistor organs in response to competitors such as Lowrey and Wurlitzer who were offering them, with a greater feature set compared to tonewheel Hammonds.
 The first organ that bridged the gap between tonewheel and transistor was the X-66, introduced in May 1967.
 The X-66 contained just 12 tonewheels, and used electronics for frequency division.
 It contained separate "vibrato bass" and "vibrato treble" in an attempt to simulate a Leslie speaker.
 Hammond designed it as the company's flagship product, in response to market competition and to replace the B-3.
 However, it was considered expensive at $9,795 and it sold poorly.
 It did not sound like a B-3.

 Hammond introduced their first integrated circuit (IC) model, the Concorde, in 1971.
 The company had stopped manufacturing tonewheel organs entirely by 1975, due to increased financial inefficiency, and switched to making IC models full-time.
 Console models included the 8000 Aurora (1976) and 8000M Aurora (1977), which contained drawbars and a built-in rotating speaker.
 Spinet organs included the K-100 and J-400 series, and the "Cadette" V series.
 Some models included a headphone jack.
 The B-3 and C-3 were replaced by the B-3000, designed to be a model for professional use that had the same look and feel of the earlier organs.
 It contained the same controls, but was 200 lb lighter than a B-3.
 Although promoted by Hammond as a suitable replacement, musicians did not think it had a comparable sound.
-In 1979, a Japanese offshoot, Nihon Hammond, introduced the X-5, a portable solid-state clone of the B-3.
+In 1979, a Japanese offshoot, Nihon Hammond (literally meaning 'Japan Hammond'), introduced the X-5, a portable solid-state clone of the B-3.

 Though transistor Hammonds were criticised for their sound, the company remained commercially successful.
 Many such models were sold to churches, funeral homes and private residences.